Innovation Age Learning

 Ready or not, education has entered the Innovation Age, where it’s not about what students know but what they can do with what they know.
-Teachers can prepare students thrive in the Innovation Age by teaching them at three levels, closing the learning environment gap, and systematically infusing technology.
+To be truly engaged, students need to go beyond content, skills and relevance.
+They need to feel empowered to make a difference with their listening.

-- encourage creativity by building creative confidence, and associational thinking and empathetic thinking skills; and
+- encourage creativity by building creative confidence, and associational thinking and empathetic thinking skills

 - boost critical-thinking skills by supporting the iterative learning process and building questioning and experimentation skills.